+In this tutorial series we would like to explain the procedure of creating realistic renders from 3D models of PCBs in Blender.
 In the last part of this tutorial series, we will take a look at different steps that will lead to a better render result.

 Most SMD components have a very simple geometry: they are straight boxes.
 Due to the perfect shape, renders often look unrealistic.
 For example, the JST connector of the Zynq-Feather has many sharp edges.
 In reality, the edges of connectors, IC packages or SMD components are more or less rounded because of inaccuracies and imperfect conditions during manufacturing.

 Bevel node, such rounded corners can easily be added to a material without having to change the geometry of a single or multiple objects.
 For this purpose, the node can be connected to the

 Normal input of a

 Radius can be used to influence the curvature.
 Generally small

 Radius values should be chosen for IC packages, because they usually have sharp corners.
 On the other hand, the solder contacts of SMD resistors, for example, are more rounded.
 In this case, larger values should be chosen.
 The following figure shows how a